Mellophone vs. French Horn (What Are The Differences?)

 For beginning brass players, especially those in a marching band, a mellophone is better.
 It is convenient for a player to make quick moves and flashes while marching, compared to a French horn.

-See also Trumpet vs. Bugle (What's the Difference?)
+See also Euphonium vs. Tuba (What's The Difference?)

 However, in some ways a mellophone does not offer the same quality sound as the French horn.
 Mellophones sound brassier, while a French horn offers a thick and rich sound.